gioodm/gioodm.github.io/content/project/net-bio/index.md

   preview_only: false
 ---

-Investigating pathways associated with isobutanol tolerance in *Saccharomyces cerevisiae* to enhance biofuel production.
+Investigating pathways associated with isobutanol tolerance in *S. cerevisiae* to enhance biofuel production.

 ### Summary